dint-dev/database/adapters/sqlite/README.md

 # Overview
 This is the official adapter for connecting the package [database](https://pub.dev/packages/database) with Postgre databases.
-Depends on the package [postgres](https://pub.dev/packages/postgres) for the actual implementation.
+The implementation uses the package [postgres](https://pub.dev/packages/postgres).

 # Getting started
 ## 1.Add dependency